 We expect you to promote your new apprenticeship standard to other key stakeholders - training providers, end-point assessment organisations and other employers.
 It is important to start this process as you are developing your apprenticeship standard, rather than leaving it until it is approved for delivery.
 Tips on promoting your apprenticeship standard to these different groups are in this section.

-Last but not least, this section contains useful guides and tools to help you.
+This section contains useful guides and tools to help you.
 These are sign-posted from the other sections.
-It includes a link to our online template, which you must use for submitting an occupation proposal, occupational standard and EPA plan.
+It includes a link to our apprenticeship builder, which you must use for submitting an occupation proposal, occupational standard and EPA plan.
 It also includes our glossary of terms.

 This guidance contains significant updates to our previous guidance for trailblazers – ‘How to guide for trailblazers’ last published in June 2017.
 Regardless of which stage you are at in the development process, it is essential that you ensure you are familiar with the new requirements and processes.
 A full summary of the changes is available and includes: